-To the the name and expensive of the proposed contraction capenitionality Name Experience Dennis Woerle Mr. Woerle joined the National CORE construction department in 2018.
+101 Give the name and experience of the proposed contendence Caponitional Name Experience Dennis Woerle Mr. Woerle joined the National CORE construction department in 2018.
 He has worked in the construction industry for over 30 years, including over 20 years as a Superintendent overseeing single family and multifamily apartment construction.